Muhammed-Diaa/Muhammed-Diaa/README.md

 I'm Ahmed, a software developer, and I work out to get better in this field.
 Welcome to my GitHub profile!

-## Hi there! 👋

-I'm Jane Doe, a Full Stack Developer with a passion for building impactful web applications.
-Welcome to my GitHub profile!

 ### About Me

-- 🌱 I’m currently learning TypeScript and exploring Machine Learning.
+- 🌱 I’m currently learning TypeScript and exploring web development.
 - 👯 I’m looking to collaborate on open-source projects.
-- 🤔 I’m looking for help with optimizing React performance.
+- 🤔 I’m looking for help with optimizing responsive UI designs.
-- 💬 Ask me about web development, React, or Python.
+- 💬 Ask me about web development, React, or Express.
-- 📫 How to reach me: [janedoe@example.com](mailto:janedoe@example.com)
+- 📫 How to reach me: [ahmad.diaa1972@gmail.com](mailto:ahmad.diaa1972@gmail.com)

 ### Pinned Projects